1956 Lotus XI

 Videos

-This lunchtime demonstration lap, one of only five, was done at 5,500 RPM, not the engine’s 7,000 RPM redline.
+This lunchtime demonstration lap, one of only five, was done in November 2024, at 5,500 RPM, not the engine’s 7,000 RPM redline.
 It was done with old tires and was the first time we have ever driven the car.
 The lap time was 2.22, fast enough to have finished 4th in class and 5th overall had the car been in the race.
 There is a lot more speed in this car, making it a potential class and overall winner, as well as beautiful.

 Questions, Comments, Offers?